-The population of Yemen is close to 27 million and its population is quickly growing at a rate of 2.5% per year.
+The population of Yemen was 28.5 in the summer of 2018.
+Yemen’s population has increased by nearly 2 million since 2017 and continues to rise by about 2.5% per year.
 Yemenis are typically of Arab descent, but significant minorities exist of Africans in the west (4%), South Asians in the south (2%), and Europeans in metropolitan areas (1%).
 Some have immigrated in search of work while others are ancestors of European colonists.

 The educational system experienced many years of turmoil as the new united Yemen was forming in the early 1990s.
 The Yemeni government has increased emphasis on education by allocating anywhere from 14% to 20% of the annual budget to educational development.
 The Yemeni government provides universal, compulsory, and free education for ages six through fifteen.
 There are two levels of education: basic and secondary.
 Basic school encompasses the first nine years and secondary school provides an additional three years of study.
 Students must pass an exam in order to receive their General Secondary Education Requirement Certificate.
 Yemen is home to seven universities: Sana’a University, University of Science and Technology Sana’a, University of Aden – Faculty of Education, TCL Yemen – Tayba Center for Languages, Queen Arwa University, Al-Ahgaff University, and the Lebanese International University.